mdfirman/CityNet/README.md

     pip install tqdm
     pip install git+git://github.com/mdfirman/ml_helpers.git@master

-For training and testing we used a 2GB nvidia GPU.
-The computation requirements for classification are pretty low though, so a GPU should not be required at test time.
+For training and testing we used a 2GB NVIDIA GPU.
+The computation requirements for classification are pretty low though, so a GPU should not be required.

 ## How to classify a new audio file with CityNet

 - Run `python demo.py` to classify an example audio file.
 - Predictions should be saved in the folder `demo`.
-- Your newly-created file `demo/prediction.pdf` should look identical to the provided file `demo/reference_prediction.pdf`.
+- Your newly-created file `demo/prediction.pdf` should look identical to the provided file `demo/reference_prediction.pdf`:

 Editing `demo.py` should allow you to classify your own audio files.